TorZidan/PompousPlayer/DOCUMENTATION.md

       // Required.
 The "skin" JS code,
       // e.g. pompousEventNotifier: new PompousVideoLikeNavigation({stageId:"the-pompous-stage", hideShareButton:false}),
       "pompousEventNotifier": undefined,

-      // An optional function that will be invoked at the end of init();
-      // This is a good place to add code to scale the stage elem. to fit the
-      // browser width or height or both.
-      // If not set, the following will be used: afterInit: () => {updateStageScale(...the..pompous..player...)}
-      "afterInit" : undefined,

       // - "false": Do not start playing on page load.
 Keep the stage div's CSS style "visibility:hidden" until the user requests play.
       // - "true": Start playing as soon as the web page loads: